typelevel/Laika/docs/05-extending-laika/03-implementing-directives.md

 Sample Directive
 ----------------

-Like in the @:ref(Writing Parser Extensions) chapter our example implementation is going to provide a shortcut for a reference to a ticket system via its number.
+Like in the [Writing Parser Extensions] chapter our example implementation is going to provide a shortcut for a reference to a ticket system via its number.
 While the custom parser did this with the concise syntax `#123`, a directive has to stick to the standard directive syntax, for which we'll pick `@:ticket(123)`.